tjayada/iANNwTF_Project/model/README.md

-This folder contains our model for the Air Pollution Problem.
+This folder contains all the different models we created throughout our final project.
+They are chronologically ordered and we started out with basic ideas for each model and then improved them over time.